JNPyles/JNPyles.github.io/_posts/2021/2021-12-01-tila-policy-template.md

 ### About This Policy

-* **Purpose:** `[Company Name]` has established this policy to ensure compliance with the applicable provisions of the Truth in Lending Act (TILA) and its implementing regulation, Regulation Z.
+* **Purpose:** `[Company Name]` has established this policy to ensure compliance with the applicable mortgage lending provisions of the Truth in Lending Act (TILA) and its implementing regulation, Regulation Z.
 * **Summary:** The Truth in Lending Act (TILA) promotes the informed use of consumer credit by disclosing the cost of credit and actual terms to consumers in a way that is easily understood.
 * **Policy Statement:** It is the policy of `[Company Name]` to comply with all applicable requirements of the Truth In Lending Act (TILA) and Regulation Z.
 * **Scope:** This policy applies to credit that is offered or extended to consumers primarily for personal, family or household purposes.
 Regulation Z does not apply to the following: